dgnaegi/SanktGallenBot/README.md

 ## Contribute
 Want to contribute?
 Great!

 Contributions are more then welcome.
 Please follow the structure of the project.
-Features stored in their own subfolders within the main directory.
+Features are stored in their own subfolders within the main directory.
 These features may only access themselves and the common directory.
 The handlers must be initialised in main.py.
 Schedulers such as notify.py must also be created in the main directory.

-Don't hesistate to open an issue or a pull request.
+Don't hesistate to open an issue or to create a pull request.

 ## Dev Setup
 - Install Python3